-Generally, information shared by or about you with any of the CSAA partners becomes part of your education record.
+Generally, information shared by or about you with any of the CURA partners becomes part of your education record.
 The Family Educational Rights and Privacy Act (FERPA) of 1974 identifies certain rights students have with respect to their education records.
-To review Loyola University Chicago’s policy on FERPA, visit the following link (FERPA).
+To review Loyola University Chicago’s policy on FERPA, visit FERPA.

 Where to Access Confidential Services